LuisGCMariano/LuisGCMariano/README.md

 Data Science, and, as such,
 I'm going to be using
 this GitHub page to organize
-and expose my way of learning.
+and expose some of my projects.

-Looking forward to meeting
-new people and participating
-in interesting projects

 Hope you have a good time
 browsing through my files.